lil-lab/remote-teaching-setup/README.md

 # Remote Teaching Setup - Spring 2021

 This document is inspired by Sasha Rush's [setup document](https://github.com/srush/VirtualTeaching) and follows up on my [Spring 2020 setup post]().
-The setup is inspired by Sasha Rush and Harald Haraldsson.
+The setup is inspired by the setups of Sasha Rush and [Harald Haraldsson](http://haraldharaldsson.com/about).

 Please use the [discussion board](https://github.com/lil-lab/remote-teaching-setup/discussions) for any questions, or simply [open an issue](https://github.com/lil-lab/remote-teaching-setup/issues).